 “No, after all that has happened, I couldn’t do that to her.
 I couldn’t do that to Renweard.”

-“She will be the ruin of us all if she figures out her rightful place,” said Helmer with disgust.
-“You know this.”
+“She will be the ruin of us all if she figures out her rightful place,” snarled Helmer “You know this.”

 Ansel walked into the room and looked hard at Helmer.